 At the end of 2019, the subsidiary was audited to obtain the Bio Suisse Certification, which was obtained in BIOSUISSE January 2020.
-All our certifications are visible on our website8.
+All our certifications are visible on our website.

+FOR A LOCAL AND RURAL DEVELOPMENT
-2.2 Our commitments

-2.3 Commitments validated by certifications

-2.4 Our actions for local and rural development

-2.5 Our supply chain
+- 2.2 Our commitments - 2.3 Commitments validated by certifications - 2.4 Our actions for local and rural development - 2.5 Our supply chain

+9 TECHNICAL TRAINING CENTERS